-4.3.2 The certificate or its annexes shall contain all relevant information for conformity evaluation and in-service control.
-In particular, to allow the evaluation of conformity of the manufactured instruments with the examined design regarding the reproducibility of their metrological performances, when they are properly adjusted using appropriate intended means.
-Content shall include:
+The certificate or its annexes shall contain all relevant information to allow the conformity of manufactured measuring instruments with the examined design to be evaluated and to allow for in-service control.
+It shall allow the evaluation of conformity of the manufactured instruments with the examined design regarding the reproducibility of their metrological performances, when they are properly adjusted using appropriate means including:

-- the metrological characteristics of the design of the instrument - measures required for ensuring the integrity of the instruments (sealing, identification of software...) - information on other elements necessary for the identification of the instrument and to check its visual external conformity to the design - if appropriate, any specific information necessary to verify the characteristics of manufactured instruments - in the case of a sub-assembly, all necessary information to ensure the compatibility with other sub-assemblies or measuring instruments.
+- a) the metrological characteristics of the design of the instrument - b) measures required for ensuring the integrity of the instruments (sealing, identification of software etc.) - c) information on other elements necessary for the identification of the instrument and to check its visual external conformity to the design - d) if appropriate, any specific information necessary to verify the characteristics of manufactured instruments - e) in the case of a sub-assembly, all necessary information to ensure the compatibility with other sub-assemblies or measuring instruments.

-The annexes may be split into 2 parts:
+The annexes may be split into two parts:

-- One available to everybody involved in the legal metrology control, including in service controls.
-This part includes all information for identifying at least externally the design of the instrument, performing the metrological controls and a minimum of information to assist in efficient market surveillance and surveillance of instruments in service. - 2 One containing more information on the description of the instrument, allowing full market surveillance, in particular for checking the complete conformity to design of produced instruments. - 4.3.3.
+One available to everybody involved in the legal metrology control, including in service controls.
+This part includes all information for identifying at least externally the design of the instrument, performing the metrological controls and a minimum of information to assist in efficient market surveillance and surveillance of instruments in service.

+2 One containing more information on the description of the instrument, allowing full market surveillance, in particular for checking the complete conformity to design of produced instruments.

 The notified body shall establish an evaluation report in this regard and keep it at the disposal of the Member State that designated it.
-Without prejudice to the provision of Annex III, section 8, the notified body shall release the content of this report, in full or in part, only with the agreement of the manufacturer.
+Without prejudice to Article 27(10) the notified body shall release the content of this report, in full or in part, only with the agreement of the manufacturer.

-The certificate shall have a validity of ten years from the date of its issue, and may be renewed for subsequent periods of ten years each.
+The certificate shall have a validity of 10 years from the date of its issue, and may be renewed for subsequent periods of 10 years each.